- Stainless Steel

 Martensitic stainless steels are straight-chromium 400 Series types that can be hardened by heat treatment.
 They are magnetic and, in mild environments, resistant to corrosion.
 They have fairly good ductility, and some can be heat-treated to tensile strengths exceeding 200,000 psi (1379 MPa).
 Type 410 is the general-purpose alloy of this group.

-For a comparison of chemical and mechanical properties of common austenitic and ferritic grades of stainless steel according to ASTM A240, see our Stainless Steel Grade Comparison Chart.
+For a comparison of chemical and mechanical properties of common austenitic and ferritic grades of stainless steel according to ASTM A240 SS, see our Stainless Steel Grade Comparison Chart.